When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Is Ammonia?

-The smell of ammonia occurs when the amount of waste in the urine is greater than the amount of fluid.
+That distinct smell is actually a chemical reaction.
+It occurs when the amount of waste in urine outweighs the amount of fluid.

 Causes of Ammonia in Cloth Diapers